vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

 Using GitHub issues for daily updates is a bit of a hack, since that's not the original purpose of GitHub issues.
-Nonetheless, the hack has worked well.
+Nonetheless, the hack has worked well in the two contexts where I've tried it (work-related checklists at my company, and personal checklists).
 Here are some of the advantages of GitHub issues for daily updates:

 * GitHub has good checklist/checkbox support, which makes it easy to track progress.
+On the main issues page, one can see at a glance the number of checklist items per day and how many of them were completed.

 * The concept of closing an issue helps create a sense of finality: once somebody has finished checking boxes and updating their daily